Miles / km's

 There are also some subtle changes in the upper, lacing system, foot-shape toe-box and the midsole, but nothing really noticeable in practice for the majority of us.

-You can think of the Timp 2.0 as the trail version of Torin.
+You can think of the Timp 2.0 as the trail version of the road-running shoe Torin.

 Watch the founder of Altra explaining all the changes took place: